Zeolith Glossar

 Zeolite

 Zeolite is a naturally occurring mineral with a unique, highly porous crystal structure.
 It can adsorb water, nutrients, and pollutants and release them in a controlled manner.
-These properties make it a versatile helper in gardening, agriculture, for animals, and for humans.
+These properties make it a versatile aid in gardening, agriculture, for animals, and for humans.
 There are over 40 natural zeolite types – the most important and best-researched is clinoptilolite.
 The geological origin of the zeolite is crucial for its quality – see the entries Zeolite of volcanic origin and Zeolite of sedimentary origin.

 Zeolite activation → See Activation (tribomechanical ~)